zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_0.rst

-Normally the command sends an empty CBOR map as data, but if a previous reset attempt has responded with "rc" equal to :c:enum:`MGMT_ERR_EBUSY` then the following map may be send to force a reset:
+Normally the command sends an empty CBOR map as data, but if a previous reset attempt has responded with "rc" equal to :c:enum:`MGMT_ERR_EBUSY` then the following map may be sent to force a reset:

 .. code-block:: none